epointal/lf-hiker/readme.md

 **Lf Hiker** is a wordpress plugin for quickly display your gpx tracks with their profile elevation on an interactive map.
+**Lf Hiker** is responsive, mobile friendly and customizable.

 Description
 -------------